Skip to main content

 In the previous article, I reported that the idol group FIFTY FIFTY will return in September this year as 5 reunited members are the original member Keena and 4 new faces selected through an audition except for the former 3 members.

-The exclusive artist management company of FIFTY FIFTY, ATTRAKT Inc, has registered the trademark rights of FIFTY FIFTY with the Korean Intellectual Property Office in Korean and English.
-ATTRAKT is also applying to aboard 30 countries, some applications in other countries have already registered the trademark rights of FIFTY FIFTY.
+The exclusive artist management company of FIFTY FIFTY, ATTRAKT Inc., has registered the trademark rights of FIFTY FIFTY with the Korean Intellectual Property Office in Korean and English.
+ATTRAKT is also applying to 30 other countries; some applications in other countries have already registered the trademark rights of FIFTY FIFTY.

 Registering the names of celebrities as trademark rights with the Patent Office in South Korea is a kind of hard work for the regulations of the Trademark Act.
-Basically, the Patent Office denies or rejects the application of trademark rights using the terms of celebrities' names.
-Granting the right of ownership for certain legal entities such as trademark rights is to grant an exclusive right of use that the unauthorized will never use.
-That's why the Patent Office never grants the trademark using the famous person's name for the following reasons: in cases where (i) there is already a famous co-named celebrity, notwithstanding it is possible if the celebrity agrees to register the trademark as his/her name, (ii) there is already an earlier registration of the same name.
-This provision prohibits illegal infringement against other good registrants and protects them as well.
+Basically, the Patent Office denies or rejects the application of trademark rights using the terms of celebrities’ names.
+Granting the right of ownership for certain legal entities, such as trademark rights, grants an exclusive right of use that the unauthorized will never use.
+That’s why the Patent Office never grants the trademark using the famous person’s name for the following reasons: in cases where (i) there is already a famous co-named celebrity, notwithstanding it is possible if the celebrity agrees to register the trademark as his/her name, (ii) there is already an earlier registration of the same name.
+This provision also prohibits illegal infringement against other good registrants and protects them.

-For this reason, FIFTY FIFTY's artist management company, ATTRAKT Inc., had filed the Exclusive Artist Management Agreement with the authorized Letter of Consent from Keena, a member of the FIFTY FIFTY idol group, to the Korean Intellectual Property Office.
-This trademark registration is so important for the global activities of FIFTY FIFTY worldwide.
-Keena's consent and cooperation seem to be a crucial help for the company and the team.
+For this reason, FIFTY FIFTY’s artist management company, ATTRAKT Inc., had filed the Exclusive Artist Management Agreement with the authorized Letter of Consent from Keena, a member of the FIFTY FIFTY idol group, to the Korean Intellectual Property Office.
+This trademark registration is so crucial for the global activities of FIFTY FIFTY worldwide.
+Keena’s consent and cooperation seem to be of vital help to the company and the team.

 * References and quotations: